-During the legislative interim, the ETIC typically focuses on the study topics it has been assigned while also maintaining oversight of programs and rulemaking activities of the Department of Public Service Regulation and the Public Service Commission.
+During the legislative interim, the ETIC typically focuses on the study topics it has been assigned while also maintaining oversight of programs and rulemaking activities of the Department of Public Service Regulation and the Public Service Commission (PSC).
 It also may address issues and improve law as it deems to be in the best interest of the state.

 Following the close of the 2013 Legislative session, the Legislative Council assigned the Committee a study in the form of joint study resolution ranked by legislators.
 The Committee was assigned Senate Joint Resolution No. 6, a study of Montana's renewable portfolio standard.
 In May, staff also requested ETIC members provide potential study topics for discussion at the June meeting.
-Keeping statutory assignments and the assigned study in mind, it will be up to the Committee to chart its work for the coming months.
+Keeping statutory assignments and the assigned study in mind, the Committee charted its work for the coming months.